Tell us about your journey:

 What advice would you give to university students or young professionals thinking about a career in your area?

 Plan your way ahead by developing your ability to pick yourself up after stumbling or making a mistake or to try new things, but not your ability to avoid tripping up.
-Life will always manage to surprise us …so let’s use our energies to try things out, develop our skills and experiment, to learn how to read and to live in a continually changing world.
+Life will always manage to surprise us… so let’s use our energies to try things out, develop our skills and experiment, learn how to read, and live in a continually changing world.

 Where do you see Atlantia and yourself in 5 years?